Please read the information below before filling out the interest form.

 Selected participants will be classified as temporary employees for the duration of their employment.
 Once participants are selected and have met all the necessary requirements, they will be scheduled to attend the city’s new employee orientation classes.

-Participants will work a 25-hour week, reporting to work on the schedule of the participating department.
-In the event participants are called upon to work outside of normal hours, adjustments will be made to participant work schedules so that hours worked in a given week will not exceed 25 hours.
+Participants will work a 32-hour week, reporting to work on the schedule of the participating department.
+In the event participants are called upon to work outside of normal hours, adjustments will be made to participant work schedules so that hours worked in a given week will not exceed 32 hours.
 As temporary employees, participants will be paid at the City’s minimum wage.

 Inclement Weather/Emergency Closings

-As a program of the City of Winston-Salem’s CD, SOAR participants will follow the city’s guidelines as it pertains to program closure due to inclement weather.
+As a City of Winston-Salem program, SOAR participants will follow the city’s guidelines as it pertains to program closure due to inclement weather.

 Once participants begin work in the field, staff will demonstrate safety techniques and will observe each student to ensure they demonstrate property safety.
 It is imperative that staff utilize the safety measures at all times and minimize the possibility of accidents.
 However, accidents may occur, if they do, staff should follow the protocol outlined in the City of Winston-Salem Employee Handbook (Section V-35).
 If the injury is a life-threating medical emergency, 911 must be called immediately, and staff must stay with the injured participants until assistance arrives.
 Any injury resulting from an accident while on the job, regardless of how minor it may seem, must be reported at once to the Project Supervisor.
 Failure to report an accident or injury could result in disciplinary action.